ehsan11100/AdGuard/Configuration.md

   - `private_key` - PEM-encoded private key.
   - `icmp_timeout_msec` - time (ms) to wait for ICMP reply to detect an IP conflict.
 If 0, the feature is disabled.
 - `user_rules` — User-specified filtering rules.
+- `os` (**since v0.107.0**) — Operating system related settings.
+  - `group` — The name of the user group to switch to after the startup.
+  - `user` — The name of the user to switch to after the startup.
+  - `rlimit_nofile` — Limit on the maximum number of open files for the server process (on unixlike OSes).
+Set to `0` to use the system's default value.
 - **Log settings**
   - `log_file` — Path to the log file.
 If empty, writes to stdout, if `syslog` -- system log (or eventlog on Windows).
   - `log_compress` — Compress determines if the rotated log files should be compressed using gzip (default: false)